 Lerner: I collected about 350 tinsels.
 I was getting old and my wife was sick so we decided

-to clean up.
-I donated most of the collection to the American Museum of Folk Art and the balance of the collection to the Kohler Foundation who agreed to distribute them to historic houses in Wisconsin that had been erected at the turn of the nineteenth century.
+to downsize.
+I donated most of the collection to the American Museum of Folk Art and the balance of the collection to the Kohler Foundation who agreed to distribute them to historic houses in Wisconsin erected at the turn of the nineteenth century.
 Tinsel paintings were an historically accurate accessory in a living room or a parlor in the time of gaslight or lamplight as they reflected light into a room, much as a mirror, so adding more illumination.
 The Koehler Foundation shifted gears, however, so part of my collection is now housed in Madison at Edgewood College.
 Edgewater College?

 Lerner: Edgewood College recently opened a new art gallery and had no permanent collection.
-So part of my collection of tinsel paintings formed the nucleus of the Edgewood College permanent collection.
+So part of my collection of tinsel paintings formed the nucleus of the Edgewood College permanent art collection.

 Oh, I now remember how I got involved in the impresarios.
 Do you want to know that?

 Lerner: My wife was a research assistant to Professor Tom Tanselle (b.
 1934) of the English Department (recently retired as VP of Guggenheim Foundation), who was doing a project based on a collection of Little Magazines at the University of Chicago Library.
 Periodically we drove to Chicago where my wife did research (for which she was paid) while I went to the Newberry Library to seek out their holdings related to music.
 The Newberry Library had a large collection of programs of what was known in the late 19th c as the Theodore Thomas Traveling Orchestra, which later became the Chicago Symphony.
 Theodore Thomas (1835-1905), their conductor, had his origins with the New York Philharmonic.